DjangoGirls/tutorial/en/django_models/README.md

 - `models.DateTimeField` - this is a date and time.
 - `models.ForeignKey` - this is a link to another model.

-We will not explain every bit of code here, since it would take too much time.
+We will not explain every bit of code here since it would take too much time.
 You should take a look at Django's documentation if you want to know more about Model fields and how to define things other than those described above (https://docs.djangoproject.com/en/1.8/ref/models/fields/#field-types).

 What about `def publish(self):`?
-It is exactly our `publish` method we were talking about before. `def` means that this is a function/method and `publish` is the name of the method.
+It is exactly the `publish` method we were talking about before. `def` means that this is a function/method and `publish` is the name of the method.
 You can change the name of the method, if you want.
-The naming rule is that we use lowercase and underscores instead of whitespaces (i.e. if you want to have a method that calculates average price you could call it `calculate_average_price`).
+The naming rule is that we use lowercase and underscores instead of whitespaces.
+For example,  a method that calculates average price could be called `calculate_average_price`.

-Methods very often `return` something.
+Methods often `return` something.
 There is an example of that in the `__str__` method.
 In this scenario, when we call `__str__()` we will get a text (**string**) with a Post title.

 If something is still not clear about models, feel free to ask your coach!
-We know it is very complicated, especially when you learn what objects and functions are at the same time.
+We know it is complicated, especially when you learn what objects and functions are at the same time.
 But hopefully it looks slightly less magic for you now!

 ### Create tables for models in your database